refIekt/refIekt.github.io/lit.md

 action.control = control
 ```

+The lit emoji acts as a nice sectional heading too.
 These are all just ideas and it's up to you to decide how to write code and save the future of humanity.

 ### Installation